Skip to content

 Testing time-of-day logic

 Logic that depends on the real-time clock (shift changes, scheduled events, lighting) can be tested with set_rtc.
-In FIXED_STEP mode, the RTC advances with simulation time — no wall-clock dependency:
+With a fixed dt, the RTC advances with simulation time — no wall-clock dependency:

 from datetime import datetime